rcsb/rcsb-saguaro-3d/README.md

 ### Main Classes and Interfaces

 #### Assembly view
-Class **`RcsbFv3DAssembly`** (`src/RcsbFv3D/RcsbFv3DAssembly.tsx`) builds a predefined 1D/3D view for PDB entries.
-This method is used in the RCSB PDB web portal to display 1D features on PDB entries (ex: [4hhb](https://www.rcsb.org/3d-sequence/4HHB)).
-Its configuration requires a single PDB ID.
+Class **`RcsbFv3DAssembly`** (`src/RcsbFv3D/RcsbFv3DAssembly.tsx`) builds a predefined 1D/3D view for PDB assemblies.
+This method is used in the RCSB PDB web portal to display 1D positional features of PDB models (ex: [4hhb](https://www.rcsb.org/3d-sequence/4HHB)).
+Its configuration requires a single PDB Id.
 In addition, `additionalConfig` allows to configure the feature viewer as describe in rcsb-saguaro-app [API]("https://rcsb.github.io/rcsb-saguaro-app/interfaces/rcsbfvadditionalconfig.html").
 This parameter exposes the board configuration through the attribute `boardConfig` ([ref]("https://rcsb.github.io/rcsb-saguaro/interfaces/rcsbfvboardconfiginterface.html")).
 ```typescript